AquaOnJuno/aquarium/README.md

 [![LoC](https://tokei.rs/b1/github/CosmWasm/wasmd)](https://github.com/CosmWasm/wasmd)
 <!-- [![GolangCI](https://golangci.com/badges/github.com/CosmWasm/wasmd.svg)](https://golangci.com/r/github.com/CosmWasm/wasmd) -->

-This repository hosts `Wasmd`, the first implementation of a cosmos zone with wasm smart contracts enabled.
+This repository hosts `aquad`, a juno based app-chain zone with wasm smart contracts enabled.

-This code was forked from the `cosmos/gaia` repository as a basis and then we added `x/wasm` and cleaned up many gaia-specific files.
-However, the `wasmd` binary should function just like `gaiad` except for the addition of the `x/wasm` module.
+This code was forked from the `cosmwasm/wasmd` repository as a basis and then we added `x/wasm` and cleaned up many gaia-specific files.
+However, the `aquad` binary should function just like `wasmd` except for the addition of the `x/wasm` module.

 **Note**: Requires [Go 1.17+](https://golang.org/dl/)